rixiobarrios/react-redux/react-redux.md

 > 2.5 min / 0:20

 Clone down [this repository](https://git.generalassemb.ly/ga-wdi-exercises/react-redux) for the exercise and run `npm install`.

-- build out a warehouse inventory management system with just redux
-- subscribe to store updates with `console.log()` of state
-- write out constants, action creators, reducers, etc
-- dispatch actions in `index.js` to see state updates in the console

 ### You Do: Review the Redux solution branch
 > 10 min / 0:30